 The Jenny Lind Creative Community Arts Project is taking place during 2017/19 in the Jenny Lind area of NR2, Norwich.

-This project aims to engage and inspire local people of all ages through creative arts to promote social cohesion and pride in the space we live, in the area known as the Jenny Lind district, within Town Close, NR2, Norwich.
+This project aims to engage and inspire local people of all ages, and for those that have a love for the area, through the creative arts to promote a sense of belonging & pride in the space we live, in the area known as the Jenny Lind district, within Town Close, NR2, Norwich.